evofan/electron-pixijs-typescript/README.md

-# electron-pixijs-typescript and Spine(pixi-spine)
+# electron-pixijs-typescript and spine(pixi-spine)
-Sample using Electron, Pixi.JS and Spine(pixi-spine) and TypeScript to make a game app that runs on browser and on desktop.
+Sample using Electron, Pixi.JS and Spine and TypeScript to make a game app that runs on browser and on desktop.

 **DEMO**
 Web: